DohnalMichal/genart/README.md

 ## Sketch Files

-### sketch.js
+### characters.js

-The `sketch.js` file generates an abstract artwork using a grid of randomly distributed and rotated "█" glyphs.
+The `characters.js` file generates an abstract artwork using a grid of randomly distributed and rotated `character` glyphs.
 Each glyph varies in size, color, and rotation, influenced by Perlin noise.
 The composition features clusters of glyphs on a white background, creating an organic, textured appearance.
 The color palette is selected randomly from `nice-color-palettes`.

 ### webgl.js